Hunting extra dimensions in the shadow of Sgr A*: Ultra compact object on the brane and its shadow

 \section{Ultra compact object on the brane and its shadow}

 In this section, we will present the vacuum spacetime geometry outside the ultra-compact object on the four dimensional spacetime, inheriting properties from the extra spatial dimensions.
-In particular, this four dimensional spacetime is an exact solution of the effective gravitational field equation on the brane (short form for the four-dimensional spacetime we live in), which can be obtained by projecting the bulk (short form for the higher dimensional spacetime) Einstein's equations on the brane, and takes the form,
+In particular, this four dimensional spacetime is an exact solution of the effective gravitational field equation on the brane (short form for the four-dimensional spacetime we live in), which can be obtained by projecting the bulk (short form for the higher dimensional spacetime) Einstein's equations on the brane.
+The projection involves use of the Gauss-Codazzi equation and its variant, such that we obtain the four dimensional Einstein tensor, projected from the five dimensional one.
+Such a projection also brings along with it the extrinsic curvatures on the brane hypersurface, with the brane being embedded in a bulk spacetime with a negative cosmological constant.
+The brane, on the other hand, is free from this cosmological constant, as the tensions on the brane cancels the negative cosmological constant through junction conditions, thereby fixing the extrinsic curvature terms.
+Finally, the effective field equations on the vacuum brane takes the form \cite{Shiromizu:1999wj,Dadhich:2000am,Harko:2004ui,Chakraborty:2015bja},

-for the case of vacuum brane.
-Here, as evident, $~^{(4)}G_{\mu \nu}$ is the Einstein tensor constructed out of the brane geometry alone and $E_{\mu \nu}=W_{PAQB}e^{P}_{\mu}n^{A}e^{Q}_{\nu}n^{B}$, represents the non-local effects of the bulk through the bulk Weyl tensor $W_{ABCD}$ and its appropriate projections through the projectors $e^A_\alpha$ and the normalized normals to the brane $n^C$ \cite{Shiromizu:1999wj,Dadhich:2000am,Germani:2001du,Maartens:2003tw}.
-The above equation can be solved exactly, by noting that the tensor $E_{\mu \nu}$ is traceless and divergencefree, hence behaves very much like the Maxwell stress-tensor, such that we obtain the spacetime geometry as,
+The right hand side of the above equation vanishes, since we are interested in the case of vacuum brane.
+Here, as evident, $\,^{(4)}G_{\mu \nu}$ is the Einstein tensor constructed out of the brane geometry alone and $E_{\mu \nu}=W_{PAQB}e^{P}_{\mu}n^{A}e^{Q}_{\nu}n^{B}$, represents the non-local effects of the bulk through the bulk Weyl tensor $W_{ABCD}$ and its appropriate projections through the projectors $e^A_\alpha$ and the normalized normals to the brane $n^C$ \cite{Shiromizu:1999wj,Dadhich:2000am,Germani:2001du,Maartens:2003tw}.
+The above equation can be solved exactly, by noting that the tensor $E_{\mu \nu}$ is traceless and divergencefree, hence behaves very much like the Maxwell stress-tensor, such that we obtain the spacetime geometry as, \begin{widetext}

-where, $\rho^{2}\equiv r^2+a^2 \cos^2\theta$ and $\Delta \equiv r^2 -2Mr+a^2+M^{2}q$ \cite{Aliev:2009cg}.
+\end{widetext} where, $\rho^{2}\equiv r^2+a^2 \cos^2\theta$ and $\Delta \equiv r^2 -2Mr+a^2+M^{2}q$ \cite{Aliev:2009cg}, whose largest zero is located at $r_{+}=M+\sqrt{M^{2}-a^{2}-M^{2}q}$.
 Here $M$ corresponds to the mass and $J=aM$ is the angular momentum of the central compact object, with $q$ being the dimensionless tidal charge parameter inherited from the higher dimensions.
 Note that, the charge parameter $q$ can assume both positive and negative values and thus provides a true signature of the additional spatial dimensions \cite{Aliev:2005bi,Aliev:2009cg,Neves:2012it}.
+Moreover, the negative values of $q$ actually supports the rotation parameter to be larger than unity, since the existence of a $r_{+}$ demands, $(a/M)^{2}\leq 1+|q|>1$, which is another tantalizing signature for the rotating braneworld black hole.